Turbulent magnetic decay controlled by two conserved quantities: Introduction

 \section{Introduction}

 In recent years, there has been significant interest in the study of decaying turbulent magnetic fields.
-One of the main applications has been to the understanding of the magnetic field evolution during the radiation-dominated era of early universe \citep{BEO96, CHB01, BJ04}.
+One of the main applications has been to the understanding of the magnetic field evolution during the radiation-dominated era of the early universe \citep{BEO96, CHB01, BJ04}.
 The special case with finite magnetic helicity has been studied and understood for a long time \citep{Hatori84, BM99}.
 It is the prime example of large-scale magnetic field growth due to an inverse cascade.
 The possibility of such an inverse cascade is explained by the conservation of magnetic helicity \citep{Frisch+75}.
 However, even in the absence of magnetic helicity, an inverse cascade can develop \citep{Kahn+13,Zrake14,BKT15}, and it is well explained by the conservation of what is now called the Hosking integral \citep{HS21,HS23,Zhou+22,BSV23}, which is the correlation integral of the magnetic helicity density.

-In all the cases mentioned above, the spectral magnetic helicity was either zero or it had the same sign at all wavenumbers.
-A special situation was studied in the work of \cite{BKS23}, where the magnetic helicity was finite, but it was balanced by fermion chirality of the opposite sign, so that the net chirality was vanishing.
+In all the cases mentioned above, either the magnetic helicity density was vanishing, so the spectral magnetic helicity was zero at all wavenumbers and the decay governed by the conservation of the Hosking integral, or the magnetic helicity density was finite and the spectral magnetic helicity had the same sign at all wavenumbers, so the decay was governed by the conservation of the mean magnetic helicity density.
+A special situation was studied in the work of \cite{BKS23}, where the magnetic helicity was finite, but it was balanced by fermion chirality of the opposite sign so that the net chirality was vanishing.
 For such a system, the decay was again successfully explained by the conservation of the Hosking integral, which was adapted to include the chirality from the fermions.